 This English prepares students for the three VCE English options; English, Literature and English Language by giving students an opportunity to try all forms of English.
 Students study a film text and complete an introduction to English Language.
-They will also examine how authors construct arguments using persuasive language and create a range of their own texts.
+They will also examine how authors construct arguments through the use of persuasive language and present a persuasive point of view on an issue.